Where to Find the Vegan-Friendly Restaurants Around Gion

 Moreover, CHOICE’s vegan ice cream is a must-try.
 Unlike most vegan ice creams, which are made from soy milk, it is made from brown rice, giving it a creamy texture.

-You can refer to CHOICE’s menu HERE beforehand.
+Refer to CHOICE menu HERE beforehand.

 Just note the dishes’ portions aren’t big.